-- Upon completion of the course(s), the student submits to the AUS Office of the Registrar an official transcript from the host university demonstrating that the student met the minimum course passing grade requirement, as indicated on the study abroad form. - The student had a 3.30 cumulative GPA at the time study abroad courses are taken at the host university. - The student has earned the equivalent of a B grade or higher on the study abroad course.
+- Upon completion of the course(s), the student submits to the AUS Office of the Registrar an official transcript from the host institution demonstrating that the student met the minimum course passing grade requirement, as indicated on the study abroad form. - The student had a 3.30 cumulative GPA at the time study abroad courses are taken at the host institution. - The student earned the equivalent of a B grade or higher on the study abroad course. - The student had passed the AUS course prerequisites prior to starting the course at the host institution (for study abroad courses equivalent to AUS courses).